Thomas Doty – Storyteller

 "I'll leave those details to the storyteller," says Coyote.
 "I'm just here for the story."

-This story was commissioned by Oregon Caves Outfitters (Cave Junction, OR) and was first published in 2008.
+This story was commissioned by Oregon Caves Outfitters (Cave Junction, OR).